alialaei1/HDLab-FPGA-Development-Board/README.md

 HDLab comes with comprehensive documentation, tutorials, and example projects to help you get started quickly and easily.
 Whether you are a student, hobbyist, or professional, HDLab is a versatile and powerful tool for learning and experimentation in digital system design.

-### This project is used in several educational centers.
+### This project is used in several educational centers...
 <br/>
 <br/>
 ![](https://raw.githubusercontent.com/alialaei110/HDLab-FPGA-Development-Board/master/Document/PICTURES/View_F.jpg)